Krakz

 Code Snippet 7: IDA Script for string deobfuscation

 Additionally, the malware performs a series of environment detection checks, such as counting the running processes.
 Based on the OS version, it determines a threshold range within which the number of running processes is considered acceptable.
+It also verify if the flag IsDebugged in the Process Environment Block is set in cased a debugger would be attach to the process.

 It also verifies that the MAC addresses of the various interfaces have a valid size.